 How to Brown Meatballs

-I always bake meatballs (or make meatballs in an Instant Pot), because it's more convenient.
-The only downside is that baked meatballs don't get crispy and browned on the outside like fried meatballs do.
+I often bake meatballs because it's more convenient than frying in a skillet.
+The only downside is that baked meatballs don't always get crispy and browned on the outside like fried meatballs do.

 To encourage baked meatballs to brown, you have 3 different options: